2025 Fall Foliage Map & Peak Leaf Color Guide

 Another important part of leaf-peeping is knowing the right time to go!
 For the best experience, not only should leaves be near their peak colors, but the weather should be agreeable, too.

 • Avoid rainy, windy days, when the leaves (and you) will be soggy.
-Strong wind in late fall can even result in prematurely bare trees, so keep that in mind while planning.
+Strong winds in late fall can even result in prematurely bare trees, so keep that in mind while planning.

 • Some say that a lightly overcast day actually improves the colors of the leaves, making them pop against the somber skies.